 2. Write Your Description in the Third Person

 Doing this ensures that your profile reads more like a biography.
-It comes across more professional and is easier for clients to understand.
+It comes across as more professional and is easier for clients to understand.

 3. Be Strategic With The Words You Choose in Your Bio and Demo Descriptions

 Think of every section on your profile as an opportunity for a client to find you.
-This means it’s smart to do things like name drop clients you’ve worked with, and use adjectives in your bio and demo description.
+This means it’s smart to do things like name-drop clients you’ve worked with, and use adjectives in your bio and demo description.
 Demo descriptions are often overlooked, but if you aren’t properly tagging your demos, then you’re missing out!
 These are fields that are included when clients search.

 4. Indicate the Geographic Zone Where You are Physically Located

 Even though Voices provides you the opportunity to find work from clients around the world, it’s still important to let people know your location, as sometimes clients hire based on that information.
-This could be for accent or dialect reasons, time zone considerations or because they want to work with a talent in a local studio.
+This could be for accent or dialect reasons, time zone considerations, or because they want to work with a talent in a local studio.
 But don’t worry, your home address isn’t required!
-Letting clients know where you are by citing the nearest metropolis is enough to help them, when it comes to their project requirements.
+Letting clients know where you are by citing the nearest metropolis is enough to help them when it comes to their project requirements.

 5. Make Sure You Have an Updated Profile Photo

-While this is a hot topic in voice-over, having an up to date profile photo increases your chances of clients clicking on your profile (and possibly hiring you) over a logo alone.
+While this is a hot topic in voice-over, having an up-to-date profile photo increases your chances of clients clicking on your profile (and possibly hiring you) over a logo alone.
 Having a photo of yourself is more personal, and it’s a great idea to have an awesome photo to help others promote you online.

 6. Include Testimonials Related to Your Past Work

-Regardless if your previous clients came through Voices or not, it’s beneficial to make sure that prospective clients know that other companies have worked with you, and that you have experience.
+Regardless if your previous clients came through Voices or not, it’s beneficial to make sure that prospective clients know that other companies have worked with you and that you have experience.
 As you start to accumulate more and more recognizable brands as past or current clients, make sure to update this too!